Practical ways to harvest, honor, celebrate, release, & create anew

 I am reminded that our shared future indeed will be a woven tapestry of our individual and collective visions, intentions, commitments, choices, and actions.

 Each section contains a series of guiding questions.
 Some will resonate with you more than others.
 Just gravitate to the ones that feel best, and you can create your own of course.

 Feel free to share it with others if you think it could be useful to your friends and families (BTW, some form of this can be very cool to do with your family during the holidays).

 May we create the time and space to harvest from and release the year past - especially given the nature of its unfolding - and may the learning and growth serve to fertilize possibilities for the coming year - and beyond!

 Happy and rewarding NEW BEGINNINGS to you all.
 Here comes the light!

-Christopher Kuntzsch is a leadership and life coach, consultant, facilitator, musician, and co-founder of Ecology of Leadership programs at the Regenerative Design Institute in California.
-His work explores the intersection of vision, intention, trust, and surrender - and the relationship between nature connection, community, healing, and service.
+Christopher Kuntzsch is a leadership and life coach, consultant, facilitator, father, adventurer, musician, and co-founder of Ecology of Leadership programs at the Regenerative Design Institute in California.
+His work explores the intersection of leadership, community, interconnectedness, ceremony, healing, and eco-social justice.